i-love-flamingo/dingo/Readme.md

 If you want a factory to create your types then you rather use `ToProvider` instead of `To`.

-`ToProvider` is a function which returns an instance (which again will go thru Dingo to fill dependencies).
+`ToProvider` is a function which returns an instance (which again will go through Dingo to fill dependencies).

-Also the provider can request arguments from Dingo which are necessary to construct the bounded type.
+Also, the provider can request arguments from Dingo which are necessary to construct the bounded type.
 If you need named arguments (e.g. a string instance annotated with a configuration value) you need to request an instance of an object with these annotations, because Go does not allow to pass any meta-information on function arguments.